btex88/my-sudoku/README.md

 - Those buttons will be responsible for reset the board, requesting again the API for another game, and to solve the game to check if the player won or lost the match.

-- Create a logic to fetch the API again, as you did at the __Step 06__
+- Use the logic to fetch the API again, as you created at __Step 06__